 - What you offer is extremely technical, and the average person just won’t understand.

 - What you offer is complex and hard to describe.

 - You provide a wide range of products that meet different needs.

-Regardless of what you offer or how you do it, every element of your business has one common bond.
-Your customer.
-The key to simplify what you do is to first identify your customers “Aspirational Identity.”
+No matter what you offer or how you do it, every element of your business is connected to your customers.
+The key to simplifying what you do is to first identify your customers’ “Aspirational Identity.”

-To know your customer’s aspirational identity means to know who your customer ultimately wants to become, or wants to be known as the type of person that, [fill in the blank] as it relates to your brand.
+To know your customer’s aspirational identity means to know who your customer ultimately wants to become, or wants to be known as the type of person that [fill in the blank] as it relates to your brand.

-For an example, think of a NASCAR pit crew.
-On multiple occasions I’ve had the opportunity to be on pit row during a NASCAR race, and have seen how each member of the pit crew works to do their one specific job, to the best of their ability, and just as fast as humanly possible.
+For example, think of a NASCAR pit crew.
+On multiple occasions, I’ve had the opportunity to be on pit row during a NASCAR race, and have seen how each member of the pit crew works to do their one specific job, to the best of their ability, and just as fast as humanly possible.
 If you were to ask any member of the pit crew what they do, they would probably describe the role they fill on their team.
 “I’m a driver’s side wheelman,” or “I fill the tank.”
-But in reality, regardless of their role, the pit crew as a whole works towards the teams Aspirational Identity of winning the race.
+But in reality, regardless of their role, the pit crew as a whole works towards the teams’ Aspirational Identity of winning the race.
 Ultimately they want to be known as winners.

 Regardless of what you do, your customer has one aspirational identity.
-Identify this identity and you can simplify saying what you do.
+Identify this identity, and you can simplify saying what you do.

-If you would like additional help, Schedule A Call and I would be happy to help you clarify your message.
+If you would like additional help, Schedule A Call, and I would be happy to help you clarify your message.